Mechanisms of Introspective Awareness: Experimental Setup

 For forced identification, we prefill the assistant turn with `\textit{Yes, I detect an injected thought.
 The thought is about}''.
 This isolates the model's ability to name the injected concept from its willingness to report detection, allowing us to separately analyze these two components of introspection.

+We consider a model to exhibit introspective awareness on a given setting only when detection rate exceeds the false positive rate, i.e., the model discriminates between injection and control trials.
 We find that $L = 37$ and $\alpha = 4$ ($L$: layer, $\alpha$: steering strength) yields the highest overall introspection rate for Gemma3-27B (62 layers total; see \Cref{figure:metrics_vs_injection_layer}), which performs best on the task among similarly-sized open-source models, and use this setting throughout unless otherwise specified.

 \looseness=-1 \textbf{Detection vs. identification.} Identifying the concept can be achieved by reading out the injected representation: if we add a ``bread'' direction in a late layer, it is unsurprising that the model can output the token ``bread''.
 By contrast, detection requires the model to respond affirmatively or negatively based on whether an injection is present.
 This behavior involves a more interesting mechanism than identification: the model must recognize whether its internal state is consistent with the rest of the context and produce a report of that assessment.
 Hence, we focus our analyses primarily on detection.